 Do not use auto captions.
 They need to be properly edited or new captions need to be made from scratch.

-Captions without proper contrast are hard or impossible to read.
-Make sure they have good contrast.
+Captions without proper color contrast are hard or impossible to read.
+Make sure they have good color contrast.

 3 – Too small or too big or not consistent